tumble creek cabin coates design washington usa 28

 ©Coates Design

-The challenge with floor to ceiling windows that are large opening out into the immersive summer sun is there can be too much heat absorbed into the home as a result of direct sunlight.
-To cater for that, a dramatic roof cantilevers almost on every elevation of the house thereby protecting the windows from direct sunlight and allowing more than enough light to make its way into the house.
+The challenge with floor to ceiling windows that are large and open out into the immersive summer sun is that there can be too much heat absorbed into the home as a result of direct sunlight.
+To cater for that, a dramatic roof cantilevers almost on every elevation of the house, thereby protecting the windows from direct sunlight and allowing more than enough light to make its way into the house.
 In addition, the cantilevered roof creates lots of outdoor porches that are covered for sheltering outside with views into the landscape.

 tumble creek cabin coates design washington usa 4